-Messengers are a powerful feature of DF Studio, allowing users share assets with clients and collaborators without the need to grant direct access to the DF Studio account.
-A Messenger can be sent to a client, a coworker, or an approving party in order collaborate on asset workflows, share assets for review or download, or obtain approvals from recipients.
-It is recommended that account holders use Messengers to communicate with outside parties to avoid giving those individuals direct access to the account.
-A Messenger is delivered in the form of a secure link shared in an email message.
+Messengers are a powerful feature of DF Studio, allowing users to share assets with clients and collaborators without the need to grant direct access to the DF Studio account.
+A Messenger is delivered in the form of a secure link shared in an email message, and can be sent to a client, a coworker, or an approving party in order collaborate on asset workflows, share assets for review or download, or obtain approvals from recipients.
+It is recommended that accountholders use Messengers to communicate with outside parties to avoid giving those individuals direct access to the account.

 The following workflow details the steps involved in sending a Messenger.